A categorical K\"unneth formula for constructible Weil sheaves: Abstract

 \section{Abstract}

-We present a uniform theory of constructible sheaves on arbitrary schemes with coefficients in condensed rings.
-We use it to prove a Künneth-type equivalence of derived categories of lisse and constructible Weil sheaves on schemes in characteristic $p>0$ for a wide variety of coefficients, including finite discrete rings, algebraic field extensions $E\supset \bbQ_\ell$, $\ell\neq p$ and their rings of integers $\calO_E$.
-When combined with results of Xue, this applies to the cohomology of moduli stacks of shtukas over global function fields.
+We prove a Künneth-type equivalence of derived categories of lisse and constructible Weil sheaves on schemes in characteristic $p>0$ for various coefficients, including finite discrete rings, algebraic field extensions $E\supset \bbQ_\ell$, $\ell\neq p$ and their rings of integers $\calO_E$.
+We also consider a variant for ind-construtible sheaves which applies to the cohomology of moduli stacks of shtukas over global function fields.